-After-school programs and AMSE-endorsed clubs offer students a platform to engage with exciting material and the chance to participate in life-changing experiences in the STEM fields.
+After-school AMSE programs offer students a platform to engage with exciting material and the chance to participate in life-changing experiences in the STEM fields.
 Students who have registered for ASME Membership or AMSE Honors status are eligible apply for an AMSE Program.
 Find the membership and honors requirements here.

 - Recent VCHS student experiments on the International Space Station include:

 - The Effects of BAM-FX Nutrient Solution and Endophytes on Plant Growth in Microgravity

 - The Efficacy of Sharklet Material in Preventing the Growth of E. coli Bacteria in Microgravity

 - The Effects of Microgravity on the Electrochemical Characteristics of a Microbial Fuel Cell

 - Measuring the Rate of Lactococcus lactus Fermentation in Microgravity